Government Relations

 For more information visit the GR website, and follow them on Twitter, Facebook, Instagram and LinkedIn.

-The GR office is led by Julie Kopycinski ’04, chief government relations office, and Michael Hardy ’13, deputy chief government relations office and director of federal relations.
+The GR office is led by Julie Kopycinski ’04, chief government relations officer, and Michael Hardy ’13, deputy chief government relations officer and director of federal relations.

 In fall of even-numbered years, Texas state agencies and public universities submit their Legislative Appropriations Requests (LARs) to the governor's Office of Budget, Planning and Policy and the Legislative Budget Board.
 These requests are used to prepare the state's general appropriations bill, which provides funding for state agencies and institutions for the following two fiscal years.